 - Import: converts images and annotations from custom format to Supervisely

-- DTL: defines a set of transformations to input projects
+- DTL: defines a set of transformations for input projects

 - NN Architecture: implements a neural network with all necessary libraries like Tensorflow

-- Agent: custom version of agent to run custom pipelines
+- Agent: custom version of the agent to run custom pipelines

 - Custom: anything else you may implement to perform certain operations on projects or models, like calculate statistics

-You can also add your very own plugins on Cluster page.
-Please refer SDK section to learn how to create docker images that implements custom functionality.
+You can also add your very own plugins on the Cluster page.
+Please refer to SDK section to learn how to create docker images that implement custom functionality.
 You can also share your plugin to another team using "Clone to" option.

-There are a few places from where you can run plugin.
+There are a few places from where you can run a plugin.

-When you upload your data, you will see plugin selector as a first field.
-After agent will have your input data locally, it will run docker image associated with selected plugin, wait till it process your files (for example, convert them) and then saves them as datasets and images.
+When you upload your data, you will see the plugin selector as a first field.
+After the agent will have your input data locally, it will run docker image associated with the selected plugin, wait till it processes your files (for example, converts them) and then save them as datasets and images.

-If you have more than one DTL plugin, you will see "Options" icon next to a "Start" button that will let you to select your custom plugin.
+If you have more than one DTL plugin, you will see "Options" icon next to the "Start" button that will let you select your custom plugin.

-Please refer Neural Networks section to learn how to train and apply neural networks.
+Please refer to the Neural Networks section to learn how to train and apply neural networks.

 It is very useful to customize plugin behaviour in such cases like training or inference (to

 batch size or number of epochs), but other plugins can also use configuration.
-For example "Video" import plugin use config to control what frames it should skip.
+For example "Video" import plugin uses config to control what frames it should skip.